Installation & Mounting

 Securing your Bronze Sculpture

-However, there are some cases where securing your statue and fountain become important.
-You may want to consider securing your statue if the piece is top-heavy, on uneven ground, in a high-crime rate area, or simply just for your peace of mind.
-There are several different ways to secure your statue and the most common and supported by us is through: bracket mounting and cement mounting.
+You may also want to consider securing your statue if the piece is top-heavy, on uneven ground, or simply just for your peace of mind.
+There are several different ways to secure your statue, which can be done through bracket mounting and cement mounting.

-Bronze Statue Bracket Mounting (screwing into the foundation)
+Bronze Statue Bracket Mounting (securing to a foundation)

 Bronze Statue Cement Mounting